-The assessment of the student's experiential training will be carried out in accordance with the guidelines, norms and criteria as stipulated by the Vaal University of Technology and employers.
+The assessment of the student's WIL will be carried out in accordance with the guidelines, norms and criteria as stipulated by the Vaal University of Technology and Employers.

-7.3 The organization should be actively involved in the co-operative education programmes of the Vaal University of Technology.
-Representation on the Advisory committee is also recommended.
+7.3 The Organization should be actively involved in the Co-operative Education Programmes of the Vaal University of Technology.
+Representation on the Advisory Committee is also recommended.
 The University will inform members about the meeting.

-8. PURPOSE OF EXPERIENTIAL LEARNING
+8. PURPOSE OF WORK INTEGRATED LEARNING

-Experiential learning should be considered equally as important as the structured theoretical learning.
+WIL should be considered equally as important as the structured theoretical learning.
 The experiential programme is career orientated and aim at integrating academic learning and skill application.
 The learning programme include of:

-- Competence in the performance of a limited range of work activities, most of which may be routine and predictable. - Competence in a range of work activities, cross a wide variety of context.
+Competence in the performance of a limited range of work activities, most of which may be routine and predictable.

+• Competence in a range of work activities, cross a wide variety of context.

+- Competence in a range of work activities, cross a wide variety of context.

 Some of the activities are complex or non-routine and there is some responsibility or autonomy. - Student exposure to industry. - Student been provided with opportunity to obtain practical experience. - Student exposed to the work ethics and responsibilities required by their relevant career of profession.

-Benefits of experiential learning to the employers
+Benefits of WIL to the employers